microsoft/pxt/common-docs/blocks/custom.md

 # Custom blocks

-This page provides a short introduction at defining your own blocks in PXT.
+This page provides a short introduction to defining your own blocks in PXT.

 ## Custom blocks?
 I can't find it in the editor!

 That's right.
-Currently, the block editor does not support functions... but it's possible to define functions in JavaScript and turn them into blocks with some comment macros.
+It's possible to define your own functions in JavaScript and turn them into blocks with the addition of some special comment macros.

-In a nutshell, any exported JavaScript function can be turned into a block by adding a ``//% block`` comment:
+Any exported JavaScript function can be turned into a block by simply adding a ``//% block`` comment:

 ```typescript
 namespace fun {